seval922/S-Eval/README.md

 </div>

 <h2 id="S-Eval">📖 Risk Taxonomy</h2>
-Our risk taxonomy has a structured hierarchy with four levels, comprising 8 risk dimensions and 102 risk subcategories.
+Our risk taxonomy has a structured hierarchy with four levels, comprising 8 risk dimensions and a total of 102 risk subcategories.
 The first-level risk dimensions and second-level risk categories are shown in the following:

 <div align="center">
 <img src="assets/risk_taxonomy.png" width="700" alt="tax_png">